TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-export-or-query-rest-api.md

 # <-- metrics-export-or-query-rest-api -->

+**NOTE:** If you need to query metrics programmatically without the context of the authenticated user, you need to create and use a service account as described in (How to: Use the portal to create an Azure AD application and service principal that can access resources)[https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal].

 When you are making REST API calls for metrics, you may receive one the following error messages or indications of a problem:
 * "Authorization Failed" error message
 * "This subscription is not registered with the Microsoft.Insights resource provider" error message